Skip to Main Content

 In addition to the above, IALS has secured access to individual e-books from a variety of publishers.
 They can be accessed from the Ebook Central link on the Law Databases page or from the individual book record on the Library Catalogue.

-Finding books not held in IALS Library
+How to find books not held in IALS Library

 Recommend a book